Review of Solar Boat Battery Chargers

 Know Before You Buy

-When choosing the solar charger, you need to know the kind of battery that you have but in most cases, one charger will work for any gear or battery except if it is for Gel Cell.
+When choosing the marine solar charging panel, you need to know the kind of battery that you have but in most cases, one charger will work for any gear or battery except if it is for Gel Cell.
+It is also important to calculate the wattage on the solar charger by knowing just how many Ampere per hours the battery stores.

 I need solar chargers in odd shap that can be put on seat of boat and can be set on. aft.24X20, 30X12 or 8 or 10″ X 48″.
 We are prot typing a boat with elec power.
 We gave a boat now that we powered with a 30 lbs. throst motor, and use a90 amp hr battery . the battary is mantained with solar charger 12X30 . we are going to a 54lbs throust motor and need a larger charger but are limited to odd shapes thank you L Greaney